Horse riders and farmers fed up with unmanned aerial drones traumatising animals want to start shooting them "out of the sky".

 After a Dannevirke horse-rider posted on social media about being harassed by a drone operated by an unseen person, a host of people suggested drones should, and could, be shot if they flew over a farm and were worrying animals.

-When approached by Hawke's Bay Today to clarify whether a drone could be legally shot at over a farm, the Police said a number of agencies, including CAA and the Privacy Commissioner, had a role to play in relation to the use of drones.
+to clarify whether a drone could be legally shot at over a farm, the Police said a number of agencies, including CAA and the Privacy Commissioner, had a role to play in relation to the use of drones.

 "If a remotely piloted aircraft operation causes a safety risk to persons, property or other aircraft, police will respond and take all the details for forwarding to the CAA.